Q-Minh/nihu/dox/tut_guiggiani_hypersingular.md

 = \int_{0}^{2\pi} \int_{0}^{\bar{\rho}(\theta)} F(\rho, \theta) d \rho d \theta
 \f$

-The integrand \f$ F(\rho, \theta)\f$ is approximated with its Laurent series around the orgin of the polar coordinate system:
+The integrand \f$ F(\rho, \theta)\f$ is approximated with its Laurent series around the origin of the polar coordinate system (the singular point):

 \f$
 \displaystyle
 F(\rho, \theta) = \frac{F_{-2}(\theta)}{\rho^2} + \frac{F_{-1}(\theta)}{\rho} + O(1)
 \f$

-and is subtracted and added to the integrand to yield
+and the truncated expansion is subtracted and added to the integrand to yield

 \f$
 \displaystyle